JupiterOne-Archives/docs-old/docs/jupiterone-access-controls.md

 #### Default User Group

-For the default _Users_ group with most limited access, it is recommended to set a minimal **Query Permission Set**.
+For the default _Users_ group with the most limited access, set a minimum **Query Permission Set**.
 The minimum recommended group is `_class`:`Root`.
-This permission group will only include the Root organization:
+This permission group only includes the root organization:

 ![limited-query-set](../assets/j1acct-limited-query-set.png)

-The _Read-only_ permission for **Policies** should be set in **App Permissions** to allow users to _Review & Accept_ organizations policies,
+Set the _Read-only_ permission for **Policies** in **App Permissions** to allow users to _Review & Accept_ organizations policies.

 #### Compliance and Audit Group

-For a group of users focused on Compliance and Audit processes, Integrations in scope for the audit are recommended for **Query Permissions**.
-Recommended **App Permissions** for this group include _Admin_ access to _Compliance_ and _Policies_, as well as _Read-only_ access to _Assets_.
+For a group of users focused on compliance and audit processes, the integrations relevant to the scope of the audit must be included in the query permissions.
+It is recommended that **App Permissions** for this group include _Admin_ access to _Compliance_ and _Policies_, as well as _Read-only_ access to _Assets_.

 #### Integration Service Admin

 For a group where configuration of integrated services is necessary, the recommended **App Permissions** for this group include Admin access to _Integrations_.
-In cases were _Endpoint Compliance_ is utilized, _Admin_ access will be necessary for this **App Permission** as well.
-The minimal **Query Permission Set**, `_class`:`Root`, is recommended for this group, but may be necessary to expand in special cases.
+In cases were _Endpoint Compliance_ is used, _Admin_ access is necessary for this **App Permission** as well.
+The minimum **Query Permission Set**, `_class`:`Root`, is recommended for this group, but may be necessary to expand in special cases.

 It may be necessary to expand access for this group in cases where SAML and SSO configuration must be configured.